 The implications extend beyond writing letters.
 We are talking about fleet maintenance, healthcare sensing, product monitoring, predictive maintenance, safety compliance, smart meters, and usage-based insurance.
 Imagine what it will be like when machines not only have ambient intelligence but also know how to communicate with each other.
 Here are real-world examples of networked technologies in the enterprise and consumer electronics:

 - Avere has shown a virtual NAS product that lets users deploy and scale compute in the cloud.
-The goal is to achieve convergence without sacrificing security or performance, while working with both cloud-based storage and on-premise storage.
+The goal is to achieve convergence without sacrificing security or performance while working with both cloud-based storage and on-premise storage.

-- Hilton Hotels use smartphone based check-ins, saving guests and staff time.
+- Hilton Hotels use smartphone-based check-ins, saving guests, and staff time.

 - Pluribus Networks uses a distributed-network hypervisor OS called Netvisor to bring together network storage and virtualization.
-It’s goal is to help enterprises to support app performance while reducing operating and capital expenditure.
+Its goal is to help enterprises to support app performance while reducing operating and capital expenditure.

 - Ford is working on deals that would let drivers preorder Starbucks coffee and pay for gas while on the go.

-- Xirrus uses an array of-based system made to replace wired networks, because Wi-Fi deployments being used by tablets and smartphones means that ethernet cables are becoming less useful.
+- Xirrus uses an array of-based system made to replace wired networks because Wi-Fi deployments being used by tablets and smartphones means that ethernet cables are becoming less useful.

 - Sideband Networks’ XRE/vXRE system blends live traffic with logged traffic on a network.
-The result is analytics of network traffic up to 40Gbps on physical and virtual mediums with real time alerts.
+The result is analytics of network traffic up to 40Gbps on physical and virtual mediums with real-time alerts.

-In fact, the CHAMPIONS white paper has some of the most relevant information on not just how to use networked technologies, but also how to blend it with each cluster of mobile affordances.
+The CHAMPIONS white paper has some of the most relevant information on not just how to use networked technologies, but also how to blend it with each cluster of mobile affordances.